aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-We thank you, YHVH our elo'ah, for what You endowed our ancestors, a beautiful, good, and wide land, covenant, Torah, life, and nourishment.
+We thank you, YHVH our <em>elo'ah</em>, for what You endowed our ancestors, a beautiful, good, and wide land, covenant, Torah, life, and nourishment.
 </div></td></tr>